 According to Demos, a good government think tank, if Massachusetts had implemented EDR for the 2008 presidential election, 4.9 percent, or 225,000 more eligible voters, would have participated in that historic election.
-A University of Wisconsin study from 2009 demonstrated that EDR is associated with a 6-7 percent increase in turnout, which is far greater than any other popular policies, even early voting.

 Every legislative session, bills are filed and debated, and are ultimately killed, either because of a lack of political will or getting lost in a flurry of other legislative activity.
 In 2008, the Massachusetts Senate passed EDR, only to see it die in the House, and in 2011, the House passed a much narrower set of important election reforms, but the Senate failed to act.